 Parse name

-The 'parse' endpoint takes a complete name and returns the first name, middle names and last name.
-Additionally the endpoint also returns the nickname, salutation, title and the most likely nationality of the given name.
+This API endpoint parses a complete name or email address and returns the first name, middle names and surname.
+Additionally, it also returns the gender, salutation, title, nickname, email provider and the most likely nationality of the given name.

-This name parsing endpoint is very valuable for online businesses and services.
-It shortens forms, validates names and enriches existing customer database with their gender, salutation and nationality.
-We've compiled a list with name parsing use cases on a separate page.
+The name parsing endpoint is very useful for online businesses and services.
+It shortens forms, validates names and enriches existing customer databases with the gender, salutation and nationality of any given name.
+Use our API and Web App to parse names into useful components.

 Request parameters